-Note: This article is the third in an ongoing series on Early-Stage Deal Terms.
+Note: This article is the fourth in an ongoing series on Early-Stage Deal Terms.
 To learn more about navigating term sheets and investment documents, download this free eBook today Understanding Early-Stage Deal Terms or purchase our books at Amazon.com.

 One of the first questions to be tackled is the size of the round (i.e. how much money will be invested.)
 Here pragmatism rules the day.
 Since the company’s valuation is only going to go up with time and accomplishments, you always want to raise as little money as possible at today’s valuation.
 However, there are three countervailing factors arguing in favor of doing a bigger round:

 It takes time and capital to accomplish milestones that matter,

 The future funding climate is always less certain than the present funding climate, and

 Each fund-raising event costs money and takes a great deal of founder time.

 These factors amount to a solid argument for always raising a little bit more than a company thinks it absolutely needs.
 Things always take longer and cost more than management expects.
 So smart entrepreneurs and investors generally look at the key near term milestones the company needs to achieve, make a generous cost projection, and then add maybe 25% on top of that.
 In theory there might be a little extra dilution with this approach, but there are time and transactions savings.
 Nine times out of ten, the company needs the money anyway!

 Valuation is a long and therefore separate topic, but suffice it to say, it is one of the most critical aspects of any deal.
 It is usually set by the market (i.e. by the lead investor based on what she thinks it will take to fill the round), and that analysis is usually guided by a number of different modeling techniques and informed by experience and knowledge of her market.